3D Printing

 What material should I use?
 I just want something to look at and show off, otherwise have no special requirements.

 If in doubt, always use PLA first.
 This is the easiest for us to print and you have the largest color selection.
 For smaller structures like custom-fit pens with a diameter smaller than 3mm, Formlabs is preferable because of the resolution.
-When it comes to small parts, the cost difference to the Ultimaker is not great here.
+When it comes to small parts, the cost difference to PLA is not large here.

 How do support structures work?